jovalle/nexus/README.md

 Born from consolidating numerous containers onto my TrueNAS server, this project aims to organize the growing catalog using Docker Compose stacks.

+## ⚠️ Disclaimer

+**IMPORTANT**: Running custom commands and containers on TrueNAS SCALE is against the intent of iX-Systems and its developers.
+TrueNAS SCALE is designed to be managed through its web interface and official applications ecosystem.

+**By using this project, you acknowledge that:**

+- ⚠️ You are proceeding at your own risk
+- 🚫 I hold no responsibility for any damage, data loss, or system instability incurred by the usage of this project
+- 🛡️ This may void support from iX-Systems
+- ⚙️ System updates may break custom configurations
+- 🧪 You should proceed with caution and maintain proper backups

+**Use this project only if you understand the risks and accept full responsibility for your system.**

 ## 🚀 Highlights

 - 🚀 Push to `nx start` (😅) simplicity for deploying dozens of containers on a single host